oglimmer/java-spring-boot-class/chapter-01/README.md

 java -jar target//kniffel-0.0.1-SNAPSHOT.jar
 ````

 That's the file you would put into a docker container to deploy it to production.
+Feel free to write a Dockerfile/docker-compose.yml to start the REST API as a container.

 * you can see and run the tests